Miro0o/Docs-Notes/CS/🔑 CS_Core/🏎️ Computer Networking/📌 Computer Networking Basics/0x04 Transport Layer/UDP/UDP.md

 ## 🧾 UDP Checksum
-The UDP checksum only provides for error detection; UDP cannot do any error conrection.
+The UDP checksum only provides for error detection; UDP cannot do any error corection.

 Although UDP provides error checking, it does not do anything to recover from an error.
 Some implementations of UDP simply discard the damaged segment; others pass the damaged segment to the application with a warning.